JaimeHyland/Mellifera/README.md

 Each identifiable function (as identified by each Use Case in the user stories) has been tested on the final version of the app.

 <!-- TOC --><a name="robustness-testing-invalid-user-entries"></a>
-### Robustness testing; invalid user entries
+### Django's effect on the need for robustness testing; invalid user entries
 The need for robustness testing was considerably eased by the fact standard Django processes provided very clear pathways for all users &mdash;whether registered or guest customers, or even superusers&mdash; to follow, leaving only a few spots where invalid entries were possible.

 <!-- TOC --><a name="features-testing"></a>
 ### Features testing
-Features were tested manually as part of manual testing.
+Features were tested as part of the manual testing effort.

 <!-- TOC --><a name="device-compatibility-and-responsiveness"></a>
 ### Device compatibility and responsiveness